U.N. nuclear chief delays Ukraine nuclear plant visit over security | Headlines

 Russian forces captured the hydroelectric dam and the nuclear plant in southern Ukraine shortly after their February 2022 invasion.
 The plant uses a cooling pond to keep its six reactors from potentially disastrous overheating.

 The Kakhovka reservoir was normally used to refill the pond but cannot do so now because of its falling water level, Ukrainian nuclear authorities have said.
 Instead, the pond, which is separated from the reservoir, can be replenished using deep underground wells, they said.
-(Additional reporting by Tom Balmforth and Anna Pruchnicka, Editing by Timothy Heritage)
+(Additional reporting by Tom Balmforth and Anna Pruchnicka, Editing by Timothy Heritage, Ron Popeski and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)